Skip to main content

 Some methods accept the $strictness parameter affecting the method behaviour.
 Supported modes are specified using the constants:

 • MUST_EXIST - In this mode, the requested record must exist and must be unique.
-An exception will be thrown if no record is found or multiple matching records are found.
+An exception dml_missing_record_exception will be thrown if no record is found or dml_multiple_records_exception if multiple matching records are found.

 • IGNORE_MISSING - In this mode, a missing record is not an error.
 False boolean is returned if the requested record is not found.
 If more records are found, a debugging message is displayed.